 5. Prioritize health year-round

 You’ve heard it before: Healthy habits really pay off during cold and flu season.

 Amin suggests a healthy diet of lean protein, fresh produce and whole grains.
-You may also want to talk to your physician about supplements and natural remedies that promote a balanced immune system, such as elderberry extract, vitamin D and garlic.
+You may also want to talk to your physician about supplements and natural remedies that promote a balanced immune system, such vitamin D and garlic.